TESTING TOOLS INTERVIEW QUESTIONS PART 1

 As a result, there is always a chance that introducing new changes may negatively impact a working feature.
 It’s important to keep in mind that even a small change has the potential to cause regression.

-Regression testing helps ensure that the new code or modifications to the existing code don’t break the present behaviour.
+Regression testing helps ensure that the new code or modifications to the existing code don’t break the present behavior.
 It allows the tester to verify that the new code plays well with the legacy code.

 5. What is exploratory testing?